Early Pregnancy Reassurance Scan with Sonographer

-Early pregnancy scans would usually take place from 7 to 12 weeks within the first trimester of pregnancy.
+Early pregnancy scans would usually take place from 6 to 12 weeks within the first trimester of pregnancy.
 During early pregnancy your baby is pretty small and in the first stage of development.
-Scans at this stage can bring it home to you that you are really pregnant and can reassure you that you are having a baby, sometimes even two.
+Early scans at this stage can bring it home to you that you are really pregnant and can reassure you that you are having a baby, sometimes even two.

 A full bladder is quite important for scans at this time.